grain-lang/grain/stdlib/list.md

 getAll : (key: a, list: List<(a, b)>) => List<b>
 ```

-Retrieves all values in the list of key-value pairs that matches the given key.
+Retrieves all values in the list of key-value pairs that match the given key.

 Parameters: